teuben/teunix/Install/Darwin_10.13.md

 3. Install libre office

-4. Install Xcode V9.2 (again, they need your credit card)
+4. Install Xcode V9.2 (again, they need your credit card) - there is some question if you can get away with not installing the whole 2GB but just doing the "command line utilities/tools"

 5. Install install_PandExo (a miniconda2)